 - Flight Information Display System (FIDS) - Software and Hardware.

 - Baggage Reconciliation System (BRS) -Software and Hardware.

 - Local/Backup Departure Control System - Software and Hardware.

 - Network Infrastructure - LAND Setup including cabling.

 - Unified Communication Platform.

 Discussions on CADIP Phase 2 between the Government Central Agencies, Asian Development Bank, and key stakeholders are ongoing.
-It is anticipated that the loan for CADIP 2 will be approved by the end of 2022.
+The loan for CADIP 2 was approved in 2022.
 The loan is expected to be implemented for 5 years.
 NAC is currently preparing to tender 9 projects under CADIP Phase 2.